WarriorRobots/ww-robotics-2018/src/main/java/frc/team2478/robot/TO_DO.md

 ---

 - PID 3 modes for shooter
-- driver override in case of jam
+	+ driver override in case of jam
-- requires((Subsystem) this.drivetrain)
 - reverse talon ids
 - merge drivetrain subsystem changes in
 - change autonomodrivestraight int to double
 - make the if statement better with var assignments
 - debug statement for gyro
+- auto encoder measurement conversion

 ---